Matthias247/http2dotnet/readme.md

 only be fulfilled after the data could be sent through the underlying connection.
 This will take the available flow control windows into account.
 The stream can be closed from the by calling the `CloseAsync` function.
-Alternativly the `endOfStream` parameter of `WriteHeaders` can be used for closing the Stream without sending any data (e.g. for HTTP GET requests).
+Alternativly the `endOfStream` parameter of `WriteHeadersAsync` can be used for closing the Stream without sending any data (e.g. for HTTP GET requests).
 The read and write directions of HTTP/2 are fully independet.
 This means closing the local side of the stream will still allow reading headers and data from the remote side.
 A stream is only fully closed after all headers and data were consumed from the remote side in addition to the local side having been closed.
 To read data from the stream the `ReadAsync` function can be used.
 This function will signal the end of stream if the stream was closed from the remote side.
-After a stream was closed from the remote side trailers can be read through the `ReadTrailers` function.
-To send trailers data must be transferred and instead of closing the stream with `CloseAsync` or setting `endOfStream` to `true` the `WriteTrailers` function must be used.
+After a stream was closed from the remote side trailers can be read through the `ReadTrailersAsync` function.
+To send trailers data must be transferred and instead of closing the stream with `CloseAsync` or setting `endOfStream` to `true` the `WriteTrailersAsync` function must be used.

 The `Cancel` function on the `IStream` can be used to reset the stream.
 This will move the Stream into the Closed state if it wasn't Closed before.
 In order